devnull-cz/c-prog-lang/modules/array-of-pointers.md

 # Array of pointers

-See also what we already know about
+Remember what we know about
 #module program-arguments.md program arguments.

 ```C